Form 8.3 - Maitland Institutional Services Limited: Re RPS Group plc

 DJ Form 8.3 - Maitland Institutional Services Limited: Re RPS Group plc

-Maitland Institutional Services Limited (MISL) Form 8.3 - Maitland Institutional Services Limited: Re RPS Group plc 29-Sep-2022 / 13:58 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+Maitland Institutional Services Limited (MISL) Form 8.3 - Maitland Institutional Services Limited: Re RPS Group plc 30-Sep-2022 / 15:04 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------